AdrianGuel/FokkerPlanckPDE/README.md

 - Interactive Plotly animations.
 - Supports saving results to HTML.
 - 1D and 2D capabilities.
 ---

-Of course!
-Here's a concise and professional **addition you can insert into your README** to describe the new flexible boundary condition feature for your 1D Fokker-Planck solver:

----

 ### 📌 New Feature: Flexible Boundary Conditions (1D Solver)